MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/ufromsz.md

 api_type:
 - COM
 ms.assetid: 4a67faa2-8c2e-49a7-8c92-690a0a65c8f7
 description: "Converts a null-terminated string of decimal digits into an unsigned integer.
-If the string does not begin with at least one decimal digit, zero is returned."
+If the string doesn't begin with at least one decimal digit, zero is returned."
 ---

 # UFromSz